Kotlin/KEEP/proposals/stdlib/group-and-fold.md

 ## Description

-The operation with the following signature is proposed:
+The following extension for `Iterable` and iterable-like receivers is proposed:

 ```kotlin
 public inline fun <T, K> Iterable<T>.groupingBy(